Skip to Content

 The Role of Warranties in Lemon Law Cases

-When it comes to Lemon Law cases, warranties play a critical role in protecting consumers.
-There are two main types of warranties that can affect your rights:
+Regarding Lemon Law cases, warranties play a critical role in protecting consumers.
+Two main types of warranties can affect your rights:

 • Express Warranties: These are written guarantees provided by the manufacturer or dealer, stating that the vehicle will be free of defects for a certain period or mileage.
-If the car has issues covered by the warranty, the manufacturer is obligated to repair it.
+If the car has issues covered by the warranty, the manufacturer must repair it.

-• Implied Warranties: These are unwritten guarantees that the vehicle will function as expected and be free from major defects.
+• Implied Warranties: These are unwritten guarantees that the vehicle will function as expected and be free from significant defects.
 Implied warranties apply even if there is no written agreement.

-If you have a defective car, your warranty—whether express or implied—will often be the foundation of your Lemon Law claim.
+If you have a defective car, your warranty—express or implied—will often be the foundation of your Lemon Law claim.
 Here’s how it affects your rights:

-• Manufacturer’s Warranty: If your car is still under the manufacturer's warranty, they are required to repair any defects.
+• Manufacturer’s Warranty: If your car is still under the manufacturer's warranty, they must repair any defects.
 If the issue isn’t fixed after a reasonable number of attempts, you may be entitled to a refund or replacement.

 • Dealer’s Warranty: Dealers may also offer warranties.
-If they fail to repair the car or address defects covered by this warranty, they could be violating your rights under the Lemon Law.
+If they fail to repair the car or address defects covered by this warranty, they could violate your Lemon Law rights.

 If the dealer or manufacturer refuses to honor your warranty: